Legal Header

 Water use intensity for oil sands mines represents the volume of total make-up water needed to produce one BOE regardless of the size of the operation.

-From 2017 to 2021, water use intensity varied from 1.15 to 4.56 BOE.
-Only intensities for fully operational facilities are included; therefore, the intensity for Suncor Fort Hills in 2017 was excluded because the mine was still in its start-up phase and only produced a small volume of bitumen in December 2017.
-From 2017 to 2021, Syncrude had the highest water use intensity, and Suncor had the lowest intensity from 2017 to 2019.
-In 2020 CNUL had the lowest water use intensity, and in 2021, Imperial had the lowest water use intensity.
+From 2013 to 2023, water use intensity varied from 1.06 to 4.56 bbl/BOE.
+Only intensities for fully operational facilities are included; therefore, the intensity for Kearl in 2013 and Fort Hills in 2017 were excluded.
+In 2013 and 2017, these mines were still in their start-up phase and only produced a small volume of bitumen.
+From 2013 to 2023, on average, Syncrude had the highest water use intensity, and Suncor had the lowest.
+In 2023, Imperial had the lowest water use intensity of 1.49 bbl/BOE.

 Lower Athabasca River Flow Withdrawal Limits and Rates